Shape Color Category Frequency2 Frequency1

 ## 32 32 32 32 1 1 16 16 16 16

-Note that the function createTrainingData
+Note that the function createTrainingData could also be

 used to train the network on multiple (blocked or randomized) runs.
 We